ZhengYeah/ZhengYeah.github.io/README.md

 ### Hi there 👋

-This is the source code for Ye Zheng's public website: https://zhengyeah.com/.
+This is the source code for Ye Zheng's public homepage: https://zhengyeah.com/.

-Feel free to clone this code for your own personal use.
+Feel free to clone this code for your personal usage.

 ![](/images/screen-website.png)